mitchell-hom/synchronous_FIFO/README.md

 In this implementation, `DOUT` would be sampled by the monitor before it gets asserted at the end of the timestep by the DUT.
 Thus, the read expect data needs to be a clock cycle skewed in comparison to the actual packets being sent.

-*Spec requires that `WR_EN` be asserted at the rising edge on which data is presented.
-In the timing diagram provided, it is implied that data is centered on the rising clock edge, which makes sense for a synchronous device. `WR_EN` is deasserted after the rising edge latches its last intended data packet on `DIN` but before the next rising clock edge.
-That is, anytime between when the last data is sampled and the next valid rising edge of the clock.*

-*`RD_EN`, however, behaves differently.
-This signal is asserted before the rising edge of the first data packet on `DOUT` and data is not centered on the eye.
-Instead, the rising edge of the clock is coincident with the switching of the data.
-So, data is valid after its corresponding rising clock edge until the next rising clock edge. `RD_EN` falling edge is not shown in the timing diagram, but the assumption can be made that it can be deasserted anytime between the last rising edge of the clock for a valid beat of data and the next rising edge of the clock.*

 ## Interface ##
 The interface contains a clocking block which allows the monitor to sample `RD_EN` 1/2 period earlier at the falling edge.